eldarflour/eldarflour.github.io/usr/a-nutritionally--completable-baking-flour.md

 **Kelp,** *powder,* *a pinch,* for the iodine.

 **Chalk,** *1g,* aka calcium carbonate.
-An alternative is tofu set with calcium sulphate.
+An alternative is tofu set with gypsum, aka calcium sulphate.

 **Salt,** *around 10g,* for the sodium.
-Preferably a low-sodium salt for the increased potassium.
+Preferably a low-sodium salt for the increased potassium, as they are usually half sodium chloride and half potassium chloride.
 For a self-raising flour, instead add around 10g of cream of tartar, aka potassium bitartrate, half that of baking soda, and a few grams of standard salt.

 **Choline bitartrate,** *1g,* *optional,* for the choline, i.e. the B~4~.
-This is less relevant for those that have replaced all of the white flour with wholegrains, or [whole foods in general](https://web.archive.org/web/20210126120914id_/http://www.whfoods.com/genpage.php?tname=nutrient&dbid=50#foodsources).
+This is less relevant for those who have replaced all of the white flour with wholegrains, or [whole foods in general](https://web.archive.org/web/20210126120914id_/http://www.whfoods.com/genpage.php?tname=nutrient&dbid=50#foodsources).
 Otherwise, it's worth mixing with half a gram of baking soda and water to neutralise the acidic taste.